-Some people in Germany never forgot this, and those choices are hard to forgive by some.
-When she visited the country in 1960, she faced anonymous threats, and she vowed never to return to Germany.
-Today, her resting place is the Städtischer Friedhof in Berlin-Friedenau.
+Some people in Germany have never forgotten this, and those choices are hard to forgive.
+When she visited the country in 1960, she faced anonymous threats and vowed never to return to Germany.

 The III.
-Städtischer Friedhof Stubenrauchstraße is a state-owned cemetery that was created back in 1881 when Friedenau was still a rural community.
+Städtischer Friedhof Stubenrauchstraße is a state-owned cemetery created in 1881 when Friedenau was still a rural community.
 It was expanded a few times until it reached its current size in 1912.

 Marlene Dietrich Grave in Berlin: a visit to Städtischer Friedhof in Friedenau